tieje/MyAliases/README.md

 Other commands:

 - `ifnameismain` - This command appends `if __name__ == "__main__"` to all python files in the directory
-- `hb <holberton-project URL>` - This command creates Holberton project files using the [hb-file-creator](https://github.com/tieje/hb-file-creator)
+- `hb <holberton-project URL>` - This command creates Holberton project files using the [hb-file-creator](https://github.com/tieje/hb-file-creator).
+You'll need install `hb-file-creator` in order to use this command.

 Windows will be configured if I need it.